 – Any symptoms

-– Sexual history, including number of partners, history pregnancy, HIV/STD, sexual orientation, age of first sexual encounter.
+– Sexual history, including number of partners, history of pregnancy, HIV/STI, sexual orientation, and age of first sexual encounter.

 How does the medical provider know what to test for?